ukeeper/ukeeper-readability/README.md

 ### Running instructions

-`docker-compose up` will leave you with working ukeeper-redabilty service (both API and frontend) running on <http://localhost:8080>.
+`docker-compose up` will leave you with working ukeeper-readability service (both API and frontend) running on <http://localhost:8080>.

 ### Configuration